21 Best Lazy Dog Breeds for Apartment Living - CityDogsLife Skip to content

 chihuahua

-They are excellent apartment dogs.
-The disadvantage with them is they bark a lot.
+They make excellent apartment dogs, though the real downside is that they bark a lot.

 9. Chinese Crested